friday1013/civic-ai-canon/Explainers/Explainers_Index.md

 # 📚 Civic AI Explainers — Master Index

-This document lists all currently published Civic AI explainers in the Canon, organized by folder and linked directly to their GitHub location under `chrisblask1`.
+This document lists all currently published Civic AI explainers in the Canon, organized by folder and linked directly to their GitHub location.

 ---